-Istanbul, one of the world’s great cities, is going to be our home for the next 91 days.
-Minarets, mosques, harems, hamams, kebab, coffee, Turkish delights, towers, castles, islands, whirling dervishes, Greeks and Ottomans, hills, ferries, markets and music… Istanbul’s culture is one we’re completely unfamiliar with.
-So, it’s a good thing we’re ready to dive in headfirst; we’ll have a lot of learning to do.
+Istanbul, one of the world’s great cities, was going to be our home for the next 91 days.
+Minarets, mosques, harems, hamams, kebab, coffee, Turkish delights, towers, castles, islands, whirling dervishes, Greeks and Ottomans, hills, ferries, markets and music… it’s enough to make the experience-hungry traveler delirious.
+We knew we’d have to hit the ground running, because there was going to be a lot to do.

-It was a late Tuesday afternoon when we arrived at our apartment in Cihangir, a hip neighborhood in the Beyoğlu district, popular with artists and foreigners.
-After the long day of travel, we could have been content with an evening on the couch and an early bedtime.
-But our eagerness to explore trumped the exhaustion, so we bundled up and went out into the streets.
-In Cihangir Square, we settled down in a bustling cafe to do some people watching.
+It was a Tuesday evening when we arrived at our apartment in Cihangir, a hip neighborhood in the Beyoğlu district which is popular with artists and foreigners.
+After the long day of travel, we should have been content with an evening on the couch and an early bedtime but, eager to explore, we bundled up and went out into the streets.
+In Cihangir Square, we settled down at a cafe to do some people watching.

 Trendy scenesters with tasseled scarves had occupied the table to our left, while a group of effusive American students were to our right.
 A couple guys were plastering posters for a rock concert onto a nearby wall, and the decidedly non-Turkish sounds of Depeche Mode were wafting out of the bar behind us.
 Everyone was smoking, and the liquor store across the street was doing steady business.
 Were we in the right country?
 All the preconceptions I had carefully constructed about Istanbul were lying in shards at my feet.
 (One of these broken shards, for example, was reflecting a man with a bushy mustache and a fez; embarrassed, I kicked it underneath the table before anyone could see it).

 Istanbul has always held a special allure to me.
 The fascinating history, unique culture and world-class food are irresistible draws, and it was just a matter of time before Jürgen and I ended up here.
-We spent the weeks leading up to our trip dutifully reading about Istanbul and learning stock Turkish phrases (teşekkür ederim!), and I felt rather prepared.
+We spent the weeks leading up to our trip dutifully reading about Istanbul and learning stock Turkish phrases (teşekkür ederim!), and I felt prepared.
 Confident, even!
-But now that we’re here… now that we’ve seen Istanbul’s size and density first-hand, and can feel the enormous weight of its past, we’re beginning to understand how completely overmatched we are.
+But once we arrived… once we had seen Istanbul’s size and density first-hand, and could feel the enormous weight of its past… only then could we begin to understand how completely overmatched we were.
 Istanbul in 91 days?
 Please.
-We won’t even scratch the surface!
+We wouldn’t even scratch the surface.

-But that doesn’t mean we won’t try.
-By the end of these three months, I expect our fingernails to be chipped, and our fingertips to be bruised and bleeding from all our frantic scratching at Istanbul’s surface.
-And regardless of how successful we are in finding the city’s beating heart, I’m certain we’re going to have an incredible 91 days.
+But that doesn’t mean we wouldn’t try.
+By the end of our three months, our fingernails were chipped, and our fingertips bruised and bleeding from all the frantic scratching at Istanbul’s surface.
+We would meet some Turks, visit both the big sights and less well-known neighborhoods, eat a lot of incredible food, and learn about the city’s complex history and vibrant present.
+It was going to be a busy 91 days.